ramboxapp/community-edition/CONTRIBUTING.md

 The logo it's referencing is located in `./resources/icons/`.

-To see these changes you'll need to stop your `npm start` and `sencha app watch`, and then rerun those.
+To see these changes you'll need to stop your `npm start` , and then rerun.

 ### Creating a Pull Request